Khonology2/Module5/README.md

 - **Cloud Firestore**: Potentially used for storing user profiles, goals, and other application data.
 - **shared_preferences**: For local data persistence, specifically chat history.
 - **video_player**: For playing background videos, such as the chatbot animation.
+- **flutter_tts**: For Text-to-Speech functionality, enabling AI responses to be read aloud with customizable voices.
+- **speech_to_text**: For Speech-to-Text functionality, allowing users to input messages using their voice.

 ## Future Enhancements